And by the way, how unkind is that to name a potential hurricane after an illegal immigrant?

 They had this for you yesterday.

-The City Council of L.A. is uh is put a moratorium in South Los Angeles on new fast food restaurants, because in their view there's already too many there.
+The City Council of LA has put a moratorium in South Los Angeles on new fast food restaurants because in their view, there's already too many there.

-And the people who live there have no choices because all they got's fast food.
+And the people that live there have no choices because all they got is fast food.

-You think these people are not about total control, you are gonna have to come to grips with it.
+You are going to have to come to grips with it.

-And so they're they're they're they've they've they've got people thinking that uh health care is not their responsibility.
+And so they've got people thinking that healthcare is not their responsibility, their personal responsibility.

-When it should be, that's the way to bring market forces into it and bring prices down to something in the more reasonable.
+When it should be, that's the way to bring market forces into it and bring prices down to something more reasonable.

 Can't have that because that would mean independence for the American people.